 Meet Social Thrive

-I went on to receive a Masters of Science in Professional Communication on full scholarship, which required more focus on business, finance, and entrepreneurship.
+I went on to receive a Masters of Science in Professional Marketing on full scholarship, which required more focus on business, finance, and entrepreneurship.
 With my interest in understanding people, I was able to focus on their buying patterns and how to analyze marketing ROI.
 While working on strategic plans, I was always struck by technology’s growing impact in the business world.
 With my interest in data management and dipping into the creative outlets of digital video, photography, and gaming, it was easy to merge the two worlds of business and digital marketing.

 After graduating, I was hired at a start-up in Cambridge, working on their online advertising analytics and business incubation model.
 Being promoted from an analyst to a business manager was a big step in my career, but I soon realized that I wanted to be in charge of my own business.
 That’s when I met my business partner Aubrey Burke.
 We shared a passion for online marketing and often chatted about running our own company, until one day Aubrey said, “we could do this!”
 Now I spend my time working on Social Thrive’s business, finance, and operations, as well as client-facing projects such as analytics, online advertising campaigns … and some visual design too.